aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 The system operates at speeds above 65 kilometers per hour, where unintended lane departure poses the greatest safety risk.
 Visual and haptic warnings alert the driver before steering intervention begins, encouraging the driver to take corrective action voluntarily.

 Lane centering assist advances beyond basic lane keeping by actively centering the vehicle within detected lane markings, reducing the steering corrections required from the driver during highway driving.
-This functions as a Level 2 automated driving feature, requiring continuous driver attention and readiness to resume full control   significantly reducing workload during extended highway journeys.
+This functions as a Level 2 automated driving feature, requiring continuous driver attention and readiness to resume full control but significantly reducing workload during extended highway journeys.

 **Blind Spot Monitoring (BSM):**